Protect yourself against bankruptcy

-With bankruptcies on the rise, DGI Founder and CEO Dominique Grubisa explains how with seeking help early and carefully structuring your finances you can avoid becoming any one of the over 32,000 people declaring themselves bankrupt last year alone in Australia.
+With bankruptcies on the rise, DGI Founder and CEO Dominique Grubisa explains how with seeking help early and carefully structuring your finances, You can avoid becoming any one of the over 32,000 personal insolvencies in 2017-18, with bankruptcies accounting for 16,811 of them alone in Australia.

 Almost no-one sets out in life with the intention of going bankrupt.